CantrellD/esim/README.md

 The resolution of graphs can be controlled with the 'Step' field.
 Lower step values give higher resolution.

+Patterns of alternating color are meant to indicate ties when generating graphs.
+Strictly speaking the simulator doesn't check for ties, so the patterns occur because the candidates are specified in a different order when requesting different parts of the graph.
+Every possible ordering is used prior to repetition, so the patterns break down as the number of candidates becomes large.

 New voting systems can be added to the simulator via javascript console (ctrl-shift-j in Chrome) as follows:
 ```javascript
 function demo(candidates, ballots, cache) {